The Magic Color project aims at developing an extra tool for MSX Viewer project to perform image color changes.

 The next example depicts the color change on a game screen using the prototype.

 3. Current version in MSX Viewer 5

-A tool for changing solid colors was incorporated on MSX Viewer 5 at the "Color recognition" stage.
-The option "Analysis" opens the histogram tool, which also brings three options for changing colors.
+A tool for changing solid colors was incorporated in MSX Viewer 5 at the "Color recognition" stage.
+The option "Analysis" opens the histogram tool, which also features three options for changing colors.

-- Exchange - only change two color indexes without changing the colors on the image.
+- Change indexes - only change two color indexes without changing the colors on the image.

 - Change colors - change two colors on the image.

 - Join colors - put two color indexes together in only one.

 The option "change colors" is what the prototype does.